 - GPU: The thing about the GPU is that it can’t be swapped out and upgraded later, so you need to be real choosy about which one you pick, as this component will determine how well your machine runs games.
 Luckily, you don’t need the best of the best to get reliable gaming performance.
 The GTX 1650 is an entry-level GPU that’s affordable and good enough for 1080p gaming with mid-to-high graphics settings.
-That said, expect lower frame rates on newer titles.
-If you’re looking for a bit more power, we’d recommend opting for a GTX 1660 Ti or higher, or a more current RTX 30-series GPU.
+That said, expect lower frame rates on newer titles, especially since it’s been replaced by the newer RTX 3050.
+If you’re looking for a bit more power, we recommend opting for an RTX 3050 Ti or higher.

 - CPU: Like the GPU, the processor can’t be upgraded either, so you’ll want to be selective.
-For Intel, we’d recommend an 11th-gen Intel Core i5 or i7.
-For AMD, you’ll want to spring for a Ryzen 4000 or 5000.
+For Intel, we recommend an 11th-gen Intel Core i5 or i7.
+For AMD, you’ll want to spring for a Ryzen 5 or 7.
 A processor with at least four cores is good, but six cores or more is better.

 - RAM: You’ll want at least 8GB of RAM.
 If you can afford 16GB of RAM, go for it.
 Memory is normally upgradable, so you can always swap it out and add more later on.